How Long Does it Take to be Competent in Tattooing?

 If you still decide to pursue a career as a tattoo artist after reading this article, we’ll let you know how long it will take to become skilled in this field and the steps that you need to take.

-You need to acquire a few basic skills.
+You gotta pick up a few basic skills.

-The best way to learn is by observing other tattoo artists at work, and this can be done as part of an apprenticeship.
-However, it may be necessary for you to do this unpaid, so keep that in mind when making plans.
+The best way to learn the ropes is by watching other tattoo artists in action, which you can do as part of an apprenticeship.
+However, keep in mind that this might be an unpaid gig, so be prepared for that when you're making your plans.

 How do I become an apprentice at a tattoo shop?